plammens/ConvexPolygons/README.md

  -  `bbox <ID1> [polygon IDs...]`

 The `bbox` command associates a new polygon to `ID1`, with the four vertices corresponding to the bounding box of the given polygons.
+Keep in mind that the bounding box of an empty set is undefined.

+## Comments and empty lines

+Lines starting with a `#` will be ignored.
+Likewise, empty lines will be ignored.

 ## Errors and warnings

 Some commands, such as asking for the bounding box of the empty set, will produce an error.
-In these cases an error message (in bright red, if your console supports ANSI escape codes :smile:) will be printed to `stderr`.
+In these cases an error message (in bright red, if your console supports ANSI escape codes ​) will be printed to `stderr`.
 The author has tried to make the error messages as straightforward as possible.

 Other commands will produce warnings.
 This means that the command finished